 - Clear Communication: Explaining how the system works is super important to get people on board.

-Although blockchain voting is still in its early days, but these examples show that it has potential.
-With more trials and improvements, we might see it become a regular part of elections in the future.
+Although blockchain voting is still pretty new, from what I’ve seen so far, the examples out there really show its potential.
+With more testing and improvements, I think we could see it become a normal part of elections in the future.

 Challenges and Concerns with Blockchain Voting